-Commenting on the CSO figures issued today for overseas visitor numbers to Ireland for the three-month period August to October 2012, Niall Gibbons, chief executive of Tourism Ireland, said: “Despite the global economic landscape which continues to present a challenging environment for travel, I am pleased to see growth of almost +2% for the three-month period August to October 2012.
+Commenting on the CSO figures issued today for overseas visitor numbers to Ireland for the three-month period August to October 2012, Niall Gibbons, CEO of Tourism Ireland, said: “Despite the global economic landscape which continues to present a challenging environment for travel, I am pleased to see growth of almost +2% for the three-month period August to October 2012.

 “Business from Mainland Europe continues to perform well, with Germany having an excellent year (+11% for the period August-October); and other important markets like Italy and Spain also recording good growth.
 The all-important North American market is also performing very well and looks increasingly set to have a record year, with visitor numbers up +15% for August-October.
 Longer-haul markets are also performing well (almost +2% for August-October).